Ivhene/dat250-jpa-tutorial/dat250-expass4.md

 ![image](https://github.com/user-attachments/assets/fbef659d-a819-45a2-8318-01f6f320ceb1)

+(Mulitple entries due to the main application running several times)

 # Pending issues
 There are no pending issues from this assignment (unless I missed something or did something wrong 😊)